Explore all Mind approved apps

 Gro Health

-Gro Health is a supportive app designed to help you take care of your mental wellbeing in a practical, everyday way.
-It offers guided meditations, breathing exercises, and mindfulness tools to help reduce stress, manage anxiety, and improve your mood.
-You’ll also find expert-led content on topics like sleep, emotional resilience, and managing low moods, along with mood tracking features to help you understand how you’re feeling over time.
-Whether you’re going through a tough patch or simply looking to build healthier mental habits, Gro Health provides a safe, user-friendly space to support your wellbeing whenever you need it.
+It offers guided meditations, breathing exercises, and mindfulness tools.
+These can help reduce stress, manage anxiety and improve your mood.
+You’ll also find advice on topics like sleep, emotional resilience and managing low moods.
+Plus mood tracking features to help you understand how you’re feeling over time.

 Diabetes